My long range rifle - SRS-A1

 What makes the Desert Tech SRS-A1 a good long-range rifle?

-What are the benefits of the SRS-A1's bullpup design?
+What are the advantages of the SRS-A1's bullpup design?

-The bullpup configuration allows the SRS-A1 to have a 26-inch barrel while maintaining an overall length similar to conventional rifles with much shorter barrels.
-This maximizes projectile velocity and range performance in a more compact and maneuverable form factor.
+The bullpup configuration places the action behind the trigger, allowing the SRS-A1 to have a full-length 26-inch barrel while maintaining an overall length similar to a conventional rifle with a much shorter barrel.
+This maximizes bullet velocity and performance without sacrificing maneuverability.

 Related News